chitraflorid/linkedlist-solutions-in-js/README.md

 10. Get Node Value
 11. Delete duplicate-value nodes from a sorted linked list
 12. Inserting a Node Into a Sorted Doubly Linked List
-13. Reverse a doubly linked list
+13. Reverse a doubly linked list.
+14. Cycle detection
+15. Palindrome Linked List
+16. Middle of the Linked List
+17. Reverse Linked List II - reverse the nodes between the 2 given positions in a linked list.